 \subsection{Observations}

-We have observed in CO the majority of our filament galaxies, and for the rest we gathered CO fluxes from the literature.
-Archival HI masses are also available for many sources, while we have observed the missing ones with the Nan\c{c}ay telescope, as described below.
-We have also gathered detailed H$\alpha$ maps using wide-field imagers, to reveal the status and spatial distribution of the hot gas, which will be described in forthcoming papers.
+We observed the majority of our filament galaxies in CO, and for the rest we gathered CO fluxes from the literature.
+Archival HI masses are also available for many sources, while we observed the missing ones with the Nan\c{c}ay telescope, as described below.